-The buffer overflow problem is surely the most common problem among all the vulnerability of C code while it does not arise in all those high level languages where the programmer is not involved in memory management

-The buffer overflow problem is the most important security issue in the last 10 years and it is based on a forced write of some data with a size larger than expected.
-If the program type system does not discover this inconsistency, then some data is replaced in memory.

-In this way, some program can be inserted (code injection) into a system that can, among other execute some shell command.
-If the program is executed at root level, then it fully control any system function.

-A buffer overflow can exploit any of the following areas stack, heap e bss (block started by symbol) static variables that are allocated by the compiler.
+- The buffer overflow problem - the most common problem among all the vulnerability of C code - it does not arise in high level languages where the programmer is not involved in memory management or with strong data types - The most important security issue in the last 10 years (not replaced by web vulnerabilities) - based on a forced write of some data with a size larger than expected.
+If the program type system does not discover this inconsistency, then some data is replaced in memory. - In this way, a program can be inserted (code injection) into a system and it can, among other execute some shell commands.
+If the program is executed at root level, then it fully control any system function. - A buffer overflow can exploit any of the following areas allocated by the compiler: stack, heap e bss (block started by symbol) static variables.